-Life insurance industry is also supported by government policy actions and reform measureswhich are aimed at financial inclusion clean up and consolidation of bankingsector more foreign investment friendly measures better tax compliance and digitalconnectivity.
-These efforts are driving the investments in the country and keep growthprospects strong.
-Industry is witnessing more investors coming and consolidation exerciseswhich might help major insurers to consolidate their business.
+Life insurance industry is supported by government policy actions and reform measureswhich are aimed at financial inclusion clean up and consolidation of banking sector moreforeign investment friendly measures better tax compliance and digital connectivity.

-With several changes in regulatory framework which are expected to further change inthe way the industry conducts its business and engages with its customers.
-Demographicfactors such as growing middle class young insurable population and growing awareness ofthe need for protection and retirement planning will support the growth of Indian lifeinsurance sector.
+With several changes in regulatory framework which are expected to further changes inthe way the industry conducts its business and engages with its customers.
+Demographicfactors such as growing middle class young insurable population and growing awareness ofthe need for protection and retirement planning will support the growth of Indian lifeinsurance.

 4. DIVIDEND AND RESERVES

 The shareholding pattern during the year under review is in compliance with thestatutory requirement.
-There was no fresh capital infusion by the promoters in the Companyduring the financial year 2016-17.
-The authorized and paid up share capital of the Companystands at ' 20000 million and ' 10000 million. respectively.
-Theshareholding pattern of SBI Life as on March 31 2017 is available under Schedule- 5Awhich forms part of the Financial Statements.
+There was no fresh capital infusion by the promoters in the Companyduring FY 2018.
+The authorized share capital and paid up share capital of the Companystands at Rs.
+20.00 billion and Rs.
+10.00 billion respectively.
+The shareholding patternis provided as a part of Form No. MGT-9 which is annexed to this Report and under Schedule- 5A which forms part of the Financial Statement.

 7. AWARDS & RECOGNITIONS

-Adjudged one of the "Most Trusted Brand 2016" for the sixth consecutive yearby The Economic Times Brand Equity - Nielsen survey.
+Adjudged one of the "Most Trusted Brand 2017" for the seventh consecutiveyear by The Economic Times Brand Equity Nielsen survey.